GG-Muniz/FlavorLab/backend/README.md

 ## 🗄️ Database Models

 ### Entity Model
-The core model representing any item in FlavorLab:
+The core model representing any item in HealthLab:
 - **Base Entity**: Generic entity with flexible attributes
 - **IngredientEntity**: Specialized for ingredients with health outcomes
 - **NutrientEntity**: Specialized for nutrients with function descriptions